 Students who accept lockers or desks assume full responsibility for the security of their lockers or desks.
-Whenever a student is required to or exercises an option to provide their own lock to secure a school provided storage space, the student must provide the combination or key to the school authority who issued the storage space.
+Whenever a student is required to or exercises an option to provide his or her own lock to secure a school-provided storage space, the student must provide the combination or key to the school authority who issued the storage space.